Last updated on November 27th, 2023 by Jules Winnfield

 While some like to bash ceramic burrs as being inferior to stainless steel, its good to remember that they each have advantages and disadvantages.
 Ceramic burrs produce less heat during the grinding process which means less impact on the original flavors of your coffee beans.
 And if produced well, can be long lasting as well.

-So whether you are grinding course for a French press or medium fine for your AeroPress or fine for your espresso, the JavaPresse manual coffee grinder can produce a decent consistent grind, albeit it may take longer for the finer ground.
+So whether you are grinding course for a French press or medium fine for your AeroPress or fine for your espresso maker, the JavaPresse manual coffee grinder can produce a decent consistent grind, albeit it may take longer for the finer ground.

-If you want to see other manual coffee grinders to choose from, check out our full review on the best manual coffee grounders on the market here.
+If you want to see other manual coffee grinders to choose from, check out our full review on the best manual coffee grinders on the market.

 Important Feature #3: Affordable pricing